b2bstack/ruby-challenge/README.md

 ## Database Configuration
  * PostgreSQL:
-I'm using to diferrent hosts for the development and test environments.
+I'm using two diferrent hosts for the development and test environments.
 Edit sample_exports.sh and run it to create the database and tables:

         source sample_exports.sh